Configure Windows diagnostic data in your organisation

 All crash dump types, including heap dumps and full dumps.

-Sharing diagnostic data data with Microsoft provides many benefits to enterprises, so we do not recommend turning it off.
+Sharing diagnostic data with Microsoft provides many benefits to enterprises, so we do not recommend turning it off.
 For most enterprise customers, simply adjusting the diagnostic data level and managing specific components is the best option.

 Customers can set the diagnostic data level in both the user interface and with existing management tools.
 Users can change the diagnostic data level in the Diagnostic data setting.
 In the Settings app, it is in Privacy\Feedback & diagnostics.
 They can choose between Basic and Full.
 The Enhanced level will only be displayed as an option when Group Policy or Mobile Device Management (MDM) are invoked with this level.
 The Security level is not available.

 IT pros can use various methods, including Group Policy and Mobile Device Management (MDM), to choose a diagnostic data level.
-If you’re using Windows 10 Enterprise, Windows 10 Education, or Windows Server 2016, the Security diagnostic data level is available when managing the policy.
+If you’re using Windows 10 Enterprise, Windows 10 Education or Windows Server 2016, the Security diagnostic data level is available when managing the policy.
 Setting the diagnostic data level through policy sets the upper boundary for the users’ choices.
 To disable user choice after setting the level with the policy, you will need to use the "Configure telemetry opt-in setting user interface" group policy.
 The remainder of this section describes how to use group policy to configure levels and settings interface.

 Manage your diagnostic data settings

-These diagnostic data levels only apply to Windows, Windows Server, and System Center components and apps that use the Connected User Experiences and Telemetry component.
-Non-Windows components, such as Microsoft Office or other 3rd-party apps, may communicate with their cloud services outside of these diagnostic data levels.
+These diagnostic data levels only apply to Windows, Windows Server and System Center components and apps that use the Connected User Experiences and Telemetry component.
+Non-Windows components, such as Microsoft Office or other third-party apps, may communicate with their cloud services outside of these diagnostic data levels.
 You should work with your app vendors to understand their diagnostic data policy, and how you can to opt in or opt out.
 For more information on how Microsoft Office uses diagnostic data, see Overview of Office Telemetry.

 You can turn on or turn off System Center diagnostic data gathering.
 The default is on and the data gathered at this level represents what is gathered by default when System Center diagnostic data is turned on.
 However, setting the operating system diagnostic data level to Basic will turn off System Center diagnostic data, even if the System Center diagnostic data switch is turned on.